Scenic Views, view focus, and focus chain

 In a data structure sense, a focus chain is merely a vector of ViewRefs.
 The canonical definition is fuchsia.ui.focus.FocusChain.

-However, the focus chain is tied intimately to the view tree.
+However, it's more than just that.
+The focus chain is tied intimately to the view tree.
 It captures a snapshot of view authority, starting from the root view, walking down through descendants, and terminating at the focused view.
 It is thus ordered in amount of authority, from most to least.
-Views outside the focus chain have no authority.
+Views outside the focus chain have no view-based authority.

 Intuitively, the focus chain is the path from view tree's root node to the focused node.

 When focus is transferred to another view, the focus chain changes.
 Scenic manages these changes to the focus chain, as part of managing the view tree and view focus.

 A focus chain holds sensitive information, since it embeds ViewRefs and encodes hierarchical information about the view tree.
 Hence, access to the focus chain must be restricted to trusted entities, such as Accessibility Manager.